Department of Performing Arts presents 'Trojan Barbie' - Feb. 5-9

-The department's winter show written by Christine Evans and directed by Kim Shively includes ten performances at Roberts Studio Theatre, Arts West, on Jan.
-18-19, Jan.
-21-22 and Feb.
-5-9.
+The department's winter show written by Christine Evans and directed by Kim Shively returns for spring term performances in Roberts Studio Theatre, Arts West.

 The Department of Performing Arts is presenting "Trojan Barbie," a feminist re-imagining of "Trojan Women, the classic anti-war play by Euripedes penned by contemporary playwright Christine Evans and directed by Kim Shively, assistant professor of performing arts.